SuhasSrinivasan/modkit/book/src/advanced_usage.md

       --filter-threshold <FILTER_THRESHOLD>
           Specify the filter threshold globally or for the canonical calls.
 When specified, base modification call probabilities will be required to be greater than or equal to this number.
-If `--mod-thresholds` is also specified, _this_ value will be used for canonical calls
+If `--mod-threshold` is also specified, _this_ value will be used for canonical calls

-      --mod-thresholds <MOD_THRESHOLDS>
+      --mod-threshold <MOD_THRESHOLDS>
           Specify a passing threshold to use for a base modification, independent of the threshold for the primary sequence base or the default.
 For example, to set the pass threshold for 5hmC to 0.8 use